aspuru-guzik-group/phoenics/README.md

 ### Disclaimer

 Note: This repository is under construction!
-We hope to add futther details on the method, instructions and more examples in the near future.
+We hope to add further details on the method, instructions and more examples in the near future.

 ### Experiencing problems?